The Hollow (song)

-"The Hollow" is a single from A Perfect Circle's 2000 album Mer de Noms.
+"The Hollow" is a single from American rock supergroup A Perfect Circle's debut album, Mer de Noms (2000).
 It serves as the opening track of the album, utilizing layered guitars.
 "The Hollow" was recorded in the key of B-flat minor and is arranged using a 6/8 time signature.
 Tim Alexander, drummer from the band Primus plays drums on the album version of the song.
 The song was remixed for the 2001 single release.